B3d3vtvng/pytocpp/README.md

 ## Limitations

-The limitations of this projects are mostly set by the time in would require to implement them.
+The limitations of this projects are mostly set by the time that it would require to implement features.
 Beforehand, I have decided not to implement OOP features as I think it would be a pain in the butt, and because I only have limited time, there can only be so many built-in functions.
 Another limitation would be custom runtime errors in the compiled executable which are neccessary to enforce full type safety.

 Please let me know if you notice any other limitations.